-A. The incremental deployment problem
+A. The Incremental Deployment Problem

 A common and important feature of today's protocols is the use of feedback in the form of acknowledgments (ACKs).
-The simplest protocol that makes use of acknowledgments is the Automatic Repeat reQuest (ARQ) protocol.
+The simplest protocol that makes use of ACKs is the Automatic Repeat reQuest (ARQ) protocol.
 It uses the idea that the sender can interpret the absence of an ACK to indicate the erasure of the corresponding packet within the network, and in this case, the sender simply retransmits the lost packet.
 Thus, ARQ ensures reliability.
 The ARQ scheme can be generalized to situations that have imperfections in the feedback link, in the form of either losses or delay in the ACKs.
-Reference [18] contains a summary of various protocols based on ARQ.
+Bertsekas and Gallager [18] presented a summary of various protocols based on ARQ.